‘Twitter Supremacy’: Netizens flock to Twitter as WhatsApp, Instagram, Facebook face mega outage

 While over 14,000 users have reported that the social-media giant's instant messaging platform WhatsApp is also down.
 Nearly 3,000 users have also reported that Messenger was down.

-"The website only tracks outages by collating status reports from a series of sources, including user-submitted errors on its platform.
-The outage might be affecting a larger number of users," said Facebook in response to the outage, according to ANI.
+"We’re aware that some people are having trouble accessing our apps and products.
+We’re working to get things back to normal as quickly as possible, and we apologize for any inconvenience," said Facebook in response to the outage.

-While WhatsApp noted, "We're aware that some people are experiencing issues with WhatsApp at the moment.
-We're working to get things back to normal and will send an update here as soon as possible".
+While WhatsApp noted, "We’re aware that some people are experiencing issues with WhatsApp at the moment.
+We’re working to get things back to normal and will send an update here as soon as possible.
+Thanks for your patience!".

+"Instagram and friends are having a little bit of a hard time right now, and you may be having issues using them.
+Bear with us, we’re on it! #instagramdown," tweeted Instagram's PR team.

+Taking advantage of the outage, Signal invisted Netizens over to its platform, "Signups are way up on Signal (welcome everyone!)
+We also know what it's like to work through an outage, and wish the best for the engineers working on bringing back service on other platforms #mondays".

 With WhatsApp, Facebook and Instagram services down, Netizens have flocked to Twitter to express their frustration.
 The micro-blogging platform has already flooded with memes on how Twitter is the only working social media platform at the moment.

 Some are also clowning on Mark Zuckerberg, who runs WhatsApp, Facebook and Instagram.
 Here is a collection of some of the best reactions:

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today